Chaerophyllum tainturieri

-Chaerophyllum tainturieri, known by the common names hairyfruit chervil and southern chervil, is an annual forb native to the south-eastern United States, with disjunct populations in Arizona and New Mexico.
+Chaerophyllum tainturieri, known by the common names hairyfruit chervil and southern chervil, is a forb and annual plant native to the south-eastern United States, with disjunct populations in Arizona and New Mexico.
 It is a common plant, found in glades, fields, and disturbed areas.
 It produces small white umbels of flowers in the spring.

 This species was the subject of a germination study, which revealed a new type of seed dormancy.

+Its was discovered by a Frenchman Mr Louis François Tainturier des Essards (ca1767-1839) living in New Orleans.

+Description

+Chaerophyllum tainturieri is an annual herb that can reach up to 32 inches in height.
+Its leaves are opposite and bipinnate.
+Flowers are grouped in an umbel and are small, white and 5-petaled.
+C. tainturieri blooms from March through May.
+Its fruit is a caryopsis.